qianglise/python-for-hpc/content/cupy.md

-Although the CuPy team focuses on providing a complete NumPy/SciPy API coverage to become a full drop-in replacement, there are some differences.
+Although the CuPy team focuses on providing a complete NumPy/SciPy API coverage to become a full drop-in replacement, some important differences between CuPy and NumPy should be noted, one should keep these differences in mind when porting NumPy code to CuPy.

 ### Cast behavior from float to integer